UK National Emergency: CHILDREN AT RISK

 https://www.theguardian.com/society/2017/oct/07/nhs-trust-pays-600000-to-abuse-victims-of-childrens-doctor

-Provision of family support, mediation, and therapy are important steps to consider before permanently removing children from family & community i.e. A Support Worker arrives as a to-be-trusted and professional, family friend who is there not to judge or criticise but instead, to build on the positive aspects within any parent-child relationship and also, to facilitate the provision of therapy, education or mediation and thereafter, assess the results of those interventions.
+Provision of family support, mediation, and therapy are important steps to consider i.e. A Support Worker arrives as a to-be-trusted and professional, family friend who is there not to judge or criticise but instead, to build on the positive aspects within any parent-child relationship and also, to facilitate the provision of therapy, education or mediation and thereafter, assess the results of those interventions.

 There have been some social experiments using CCTV cameras in family homes.
 This is highly inappropriate: If children are at such risk in their family home as to need continual CCTV footage, those children cannot lawfully, be left in that family home.
 CCTV used for such purposes is itself, an abuse and invasion of a child and adult's privacy and there is the added, identified risk, that such footage could fall into unscrupulous hands.
 Also, there is the obvious, risk that abusive parents will control their actions until the cameras are removed.

 The State has an ethical responsibility to ensure that adopted and cared-for children are absolutely safe and yet, once the child is assessed as 'settled' in placement with an adoptive parent, the family is then left outside of any further LA involvement or supervision.
-It is necessary therefore, for LAs to intermittently, monitor adopted children, to ensure their continued safety and well-being and most especially, considering present circumstances, where it is known, that abusers employed in LAs, are assessing adoptive parents and arranging for children to be delivered into their care:
+It is necessary for LAs to intermittently, monitor adopted children via an appointed ILG, to ensure their continued safety and well-being and most especially, considering present circumstances, where it is known, that abusers employed in LAs, are assessing adoptive parents and arranging for children to be delivered into their care:

-All known 'loopholes' present serious risks to very vulnerable children and therefore, need to be closed.
+All known 'loopholes' presenting serious risks against extremely vulnerable children need to be closed.

 There are too many loopholes for comfort in the present, child-protection-system based on secrecy and blatant ignorance, where professionals are given an automatic benefit-of-doubt when it comes to addressing suspicions raised against their actions and decisions;